 Palladium is usually cheaper than platinum and gold, but still far more expensive than silver or copper.
 As you can see in the chart below, the price ratio of a palladium vs. platinum has varied wildly.

 Price charts courtesy of CPM Group

 Nearly identical to the untrained eye, platinum and palladium are like peas in a pod.
-Platinum is far denser, less naturally abundant, and usually more costly.
-Palladium is more common in industrial uses due to the similarity to platinum at a normally lower price point.
+They have similar make-ups, meaning they react in similar ways to other elements — in fact, they are often interchangeable in industry.
+The primary differences are that platinum is far denser, less naturally abundant and usually more costly.
+Palladium is more common in industrial uses due to its similarity to platinum at a normally lower price point.
 Both platinum and palladium are common in the jewelry industry due to the appealing white aesthetic.
 Both metals are hypoallergenic, meaning their non-porous surfaces are unlikely to collect bacteria or react poorly with human skin, making them ideal for wedding rings and other jewelry.

 Investing in platinum and palladium can be a great way to diversify your investment portfolio.
 They are both tangible, finite substances that should hold their value well over time.
-Notably, platinum and palladium were not confiscated during the nationalization of gold and silver by President Roosevelt.
-However, we believe that for most investors, gold and silver offer a better opportunity for investment.
-If you are looking to invest in platinum and/or palladium, send us a note.
+Notably, platinum and palladium were not confiscated during the nationalization of gold and silver by President Franklin D. Roosevelt, and there appears to be little risk of this happening in the future.
+However, we believe that, for most investors, gold and silver still offer a better opportunity for investment.
+If you are looking to make a palladium and/or platinum investment, send us a note.
 We love to hear from our investors, and if there are specific products you’d like to see in our catalog, we’re open to increasing our offerings.